Looking Back: An Artist's Reflection

 Architect Kulapat Yantrasast, sweeping by on his way out, confirmed that conclusion.
 “It’s great,” he told Deitch.
 “It gives you hope for humanity.
 This is the perfect time for this.”

 We stayed in touch after our email conversations and eventually he came to visit my studio again in Jan 2017.
 This time he seemed genuinely touched by my work and seemed to understood it at a deeper level than he had seven years prior.
 I had never asked him if I could have him pose for a picture in my studio, but this time I took more than 10 photographs of him around my studio.

 Amid his visit, he told me I was a very good artist and said that I just needed to find the right buyers.
 I was taken aback; his words in 2016 brought me to tears, but now he was responding to my kind of art.
 I was shocked, could this really be happening?
 When I had wrote that letter to him I assumed he would ignore it and it would be my last message to him, but it was just the opposite.
 Even later on, at the Armory show in March of 2017, I happened to notice that Deitch’s booth featuring a quite large size of painting of a nude woman.

 The following April, on the 11th, I received an email from Michael Masucci, Chair of Santa Monica public Art Committee that linked to an article from artnet news.
 The article pictured Deitch posing in front of a nude painting announcing the opening of his new gallery in LA.
 It was funny to us, everyone seemed so shocked by the new directions he was taking in his career.

 Of course the events and the follow up seemed to be no coincidence, but who is to say?
 Could it be that my work and beliefs had an effect on Jeffrey?
-Perhaps it was art inspired him to broaden his view, and to find an appreciation for human-spirited art after all these years.
+Perhaps it was my art that inspired him to broaden his view, and to find an appreciation for the human spirit after all these years.
 It is something I will always wonder, but I will never know for sure.